HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 ## Lyrics

 ```
+i can see the signs forming all around
+i've been seering through the skies
+i've been facing wrath of gods

+i can see the signs forming all around
+i've been seering through the skies
+i've been facing wrath of gods

+gods

-i can see the signs forming all around                   /// MOTHNODE
+i can see the signs forming all around
 i've been seering through the skies
 i've been facing wrath of gods